In Poilievre's riding, there's little surprise he's the new Conservative leader | CBC News

 Not everyone is so enthusiastic

-But not everyone in the riding was excited about the direction Poilievre took the campaign in.
+But not everyone in the riding was excited about the direction Poilievre took his campaign.

-Chris Bradford said he feels the MP's popularity has dropped among his constituents since he expressed support for the Freedom Convoy protests that took over downtown Ottawa in the winter.
+Chris Bradford said he feels the MP's popularity has dropped among his constituents since he expressed support for the Freedom Convoy protest that took over downtown Ottawa in the winter.

 While he wasn't surprised Poilievre won, Bradford said he may need to change direction in a general election.